 First steps (for both erysipelas and cellulitis)

-- For penicillin-allergic patients, or in cases where methicillin-resistant S. aureus is suspected, choose from the following agents: clindamycin 300-450 mg 2-3 times daily, sulfamethoxazole/trimethoprim double strength twice daily, doxycycline or minocycline 100 mg twice daily.
+- For penicillin-allergic patients, or in cases where methicillin-resistant aureus (MRSA) is suspected, choose from the following agents: clindamycin 150 mg three times daily or 300 mg twice daily (up to 300 to 450 mg three to four times daily), sulfamethoxazole/trimethoprim double strength twice daily, doxycycline or minocycline 100 mg twice daily.
+A comparison of clindamycin 150mg three times daily versus sulfamethoxazole/trimethoprim double strength twice daily found equivalent efficacy for uncomplicated skin infections, including cellulitis, even in a treatment population with 77% MRSA isolate rate.

 - Infected dependent extremities should be elevated.